FREQUENTLY ASKED QUESTIONS

 Q: Can I bring Alcohol to float with?

 A: NO. NEVER.
+WE REPORT SUSPECTED DRUNK DRIVERS.
 This is Public Property.
 You cannot drink anywhere on the property, river or provincial park.
 Just like you cannot drink in the Walmart parking lot either.

 Q: Is there camping available?